edgelesssys/constellation/docs/versioned_docs/version-2.11/architecture/overview.md

 ## About key management and cryptographic primitives

 Encryption of data at-rest, in-transit, and in-use is the fundamental building block for confidential computing and Constellation.
 Learn more about the [keys and cryptographic primitives](keys.md) used in Constellation, [encrypted persistent storage](encrypted-storage.md), and [network encryption](networking.md).

+## About observability

+Observability in Kubernetes refers to the capability to swiftly troubleshoot issues using telemetry signals such as logs, metrics, and traces.
+In the realm of Confidential Computing, it's crucial that observability aligns with confidentiality, necessitating careful implementation.
+Learn more about the [observability capabilities in Constellation](./observability.md).